 Unless you are a Gettysburg resident, and unless you park in the garage, your parking will technically be limited to three hours.
 If you’re at a meter and you need more time, come back and re-feed your meter.

 There is no grace period for borough meters.
 If your time is expired you will likely get a ticket.

 If you’re in a non-metered space you are limited to two hours unless you have a permit.

 Meters are easy to use.
 There are over 300 of them in the business district around the square.
 If you drive a bit around the blocks near the square you’ll almost certainly find an open metered space.

-There is also a parking garage, located at 74 East Racehorse Alley, just behind the Gettysburg Hotel between Carlisle Street and North Stratton Street.
-You can park all day there and not worry about the two-hour limit.
+There is a parking garage, located at 74 East Racehorse Alley, just behind the Gettysburg Hotel between Carlisle Street and North Stratton Street where you can park all day and not worry about the three-hour limit.

 BE AWARE – METERS ARE ENFORCED.
 IF YOUR METER EXPIRES YOU’LL LIKELY GET A TICKET.

 If you do get a ticket, it’s really not that expensive.
 Tickets are $25 if they are paid within one week; $40 after that.

 Payment can be made online using this link